 “We are not against Muslims, nor are we against Muslim resettlements,” the protest organisers said.
 “However we cannot accept settlements that destroy our forests and distort the ethno-demography of our homeland.”

-Some protestors claimed that the selection of LTTE-grown forests, which hold deep sentimental value to Eelam Tamils, was itself incitive and the schemes designed to provoke tension between communities.
+Some protesters claimed that the selection of LTTE-grown forests, which hold deep sentimental value to Eelam Tamils, was itself incitive and the schemes designed to provoke tension between communities.

-“It is not just the roots that have pierced this land,” one protestor said, “it is the dreams of the Maaveerar.”
+“It is not just the roots that have pierced this land,” one protester said, “it is the dreams of the Maaveerar.”

 “They are trying to break the connection between us, the Tamils, and our homeland.”